univariatems performs preliminary univariate robust model selection in linear regression

 The rownames of this table contain the names of the variables.

-1st col: the indexes of the important variables 2nd-4th col: estimates of beta pvalue and R2 from non robust univariate regression 5th-7th col: estimates of beta pvalue and R2 from robust univariate regression 8th col: number of units declared as outliers in robust univariate regression.
+1st col: the indexes of the important variables 2nd-4th col: estimates of beta p-value and R2 from non robust univariate regression 5th-7th col: estimates of beta p-value and R2 from robust univariate regression 8th col: number of units declared as outliers in robust univariate regression.

-The rows of table Tsel are ordered in terms of variable importance in the sense that row 1 refers to the variable with highest robust R2 (smallest robust p-value).
+The rows of table Tsel are ordered in terms of variable importance, in the sense that row 1 refers to the variable with highest robust R2 (smallest robust p-value).
 Row 2 contains the variable with the second highest robust R2 (second smallest robust p-value)...

-If no explanatory variable survives the criteria, Tsel is a 0×8 empty table
+If no explanatory variable survives the criteria, Tsel is a 0×8 empty table.

 Texcl

-—Details of the variables which were
+—Details of the variables that were

 not important from univariate analysis.